 This conversation will teach us all how to engage with intention in this tumultuous global climate and will speak directly to supporters of #MeToo and #TimesUp, as well as young people fighting for their rights and visibility in the world.
-For anyone determined to steer the world back in the right direction this is the talk to attend.
+For anyone determined to steer the world back in the right direction this free live-stream is an unmissable event.

 About Our Digital Programme:

 In response to the global pandemic, How To Academy is curating a not-for-profit programme of live-streamed talks and conversations bringing you advice, insight and entertainment.
 Tickets are offered on a Pay What You Can basis, including a Free option for those who cannot afford more at this difficult time.
 Thank you for your help sustaining How To Academy through the crisis — and for enabling us to share new thinking from across the globe at a time when it has never been more important.

 Books will be shipped within two weeks of the event (hopefully sooner).
 Please note that due to the challenges of distribution during the global pandemic, some books may be delayed.
 If we experience any delay in getting your copy to you, we will contact you by email to let you know.
 Thank you for supporting a local London business, Primrose Hill Books.